TommyJSanders/Predicting-Software-Defects/README.md

-# Software Defect Detection: A Binary Classification
+# Software Defect Detection: A Binary Classification Problem

 This repository holds an attempt to apply Logistic Regression, Random Forest, and XGBoost to predict software defects using data from the